 Buyers who can't self-serve their lead data will eventually stop trusting you.
 When a buyer has to email you to get a list of last week's leads, or to find out why a specific lead wasn't delivered, it creates friction that erodes the relationship over time.
 A buyer portal solves this by giving each buyer a scoped view of exactly their data — nothing more.

-The design requirement is strict: buyers must see only their leads, not your other buyers' data, not your campaign configuration, not your pricing or billing.
+The design requirement is strict: buyers must see only their leads, not your other buyers' data, not your pipeline configuration, not your pricing or billing.
 A portal that leaks cross-buyer data is worse than no portal at all.

 What a buyer portal needs to include